|VAN WEELDEN, MARK - Iowa State University|

 Submitted to: Biological Engineering (ASABE)

 Publication Type: Peer Reviewed Journal

-Interpretive Summary: The accumulation of foam on the surface of deep pit manure storages is a serious concern for pork producers.
-Foam accumulation can significantly reduce the amount of space available for manure storage, which may force farm managers to apply manure during untimely seasonal windows or seek other means of manure storage.
-In addition, foam accumulation can impact safety at swine facilities where foam has the capacity to trap gases (i.e., methane) produced by the anaerobic decomposition of swine manure, and if the foam layer is broken, the release of methane may be rapid enough for explosive concentrations to occur in the barn.
-Results of this study indicate that foaming properties of the manure were impacted by feed grind size and fiber source.
-Factors that reduced digestibility (bigger grind size, more neutral detergent fiber) resulted in increased foaming properties.
-It was hypothesized that this was due to increased microbial activity due to a greater amount of carbon in the manure.
-Aging the manure resulted in more fine silt sized particles (2 to 25 microns), which play an essential role in stabilizing foam bubbles in this system; however, it did little to alter other foaming properties.
+Interpretive Summary: The accumulation of foam on the surface of deep pit manure storages is a serious concern for pork producers for a number of reasons.
+On a practical level, foam accumulation can significantly reduce the amount of space available for manure storage, which may force farm managers to apply manure during untimely seasonal windows or seek other means of manure storage.
+Foam accumulation also impacts safety at swine facilities where foam has the capacity to trap gases (i.e., methane) produced by the anaerobic decomposition of swine manure, and when the foam layer is broken, release of methane may be rapid enough for explosive concentrations to occur in the barn.
+Results in this study suggest that the dietary ingredients tested were not directly responsible for foam formation during storage of feces and urine because none of the diets containing these ingredients exhibited all the required foaming properties.
+However, certain diet composition characteristics did exhibit enhancement of some of the properties related to foam formation and diets did impact the development of different microbial community structures.
+Even though no single diet stood out as one that exhibited enhanced methane production, physical characteristics similar to foaming manures, or enhanced foaming capacity and stability, in terms of gas production, manure produced from pigs fed soybean hulls and distillers dried grains with solubles tended to have highest rates of methane production and an enhanced potential for methane production.
 Research results described in this report provides scientists and swine producers information on dietary and physical factors that may be associated with foam generation in swine manure storage facilities.